Traditional Slovenian food & drink

 Kremna Rezina

-Kremna rezina, also known as Bled cream cake, is a famous dessert from the Lake Bled area in Slovenia.
+Kremna rezina, also known as Bled cream cake, is a well-known dessert from the Lake Bled region.

-The cake is usually dusted with icing sugar and served in cube slices.
+The cake is usually finished with a dusting of icing sugar and served in neat cube-shaped slices.

 Blejska Grmada